4. BioChromes¶

 After having the petals dried, we used a blender in the softest setting so we got small pieces, but not powder.
 This coarse mixture will be used for dyeing on the next steps.

 Just for a test we added linseed oil to try to recreate some kind of ink or oil paint.
 Not the best result but it was interesting.
-Next time we could extract the ink from the residual dye baths through filtering or boiling.
+The examples bellow show the different materials experimented by my colleagues Sam, Dany, and Monse, who used also flower petals and leaves (that didn't colour much).

 Dyeing means to fuse the colour on the fabric, in this case, for such process we use these techniques: